Kyoto Mimawarigumi: Boshin War

-On January 1868, the Mimawarigumi moved to Osaka and stationed at Honkakuji Temple.
+In January 1868, the Mimawarigumi moved to Osaka and stationed at Honkakuji Temple.
 On January 8, 1868, the Mimawarigumi was renamed to Shin Yūgekitai (新遊撃隊), but later on January 19, only to rename back to Mimawarigumi.

 In the Battle of Toba-Fushimi of the Boshin War, they engaged with the Satsuma Domain forces at the Toba Highway.
 However they were not equipped with firearms, struggled and retreated with other Shogunate forces.
 Later, They engaged in a battle near Hashimoto.
 However during the battle, Sasaki Tadasaburō, who was the leader of the unit, was fatally injured and died a few days later.
 The Mimawarigumi retreated back to Osaka to regroup with other Shogunate forces by January 31, 1868.

 Disbandment

 However in the evening, Tokugawa Yoshinobu, accompanied by the daimyōs of Aizu and Kuwana, slipped away from Osaka Castle and headed to Edo.
 When the remnants of the forces learned that the Shōgun had abandoned them, they departed as well.
 The Mimawarigumi first moved to Kishū by foot, and sailed back to Edo, where they were tasked to defend the Edo Castle.

 On April 10, 1868, the Mimawarigumi was renamed to Sogekitai (狙撃隊), but on the following day the Tokugawa surrendered to the new Meiji government.
 In June, the Meiji government decided to move the Tokugawa family to the Sunpu Castle in Suruga (present day Shizuoka).
 However, many of the Sogekitai members were not allowed to move to Suruga, and the unit was disbanded.
-Even after their unit's disbandment, Imai Noburō and others would continue to fight alongside the Shogunate remnants of the forces against the Imperial Army.
+Even after their unit's disbandment, Imai Nobuo and others would continue to fight alongside the Shogunate remnants of the forces against the Imperial Army.
 They eventually surrendered by the end of the Battle of Hakodate, the last battle of the Boshin War.

-In 1870 Imai Noburō, a former member of the Mimawarigumi confessed to a Military Judiciary Panel that he and other Mimawarigumi members, including Sasaki Tadasaburō had assassinated Sakamoto Ryōma in 1867, although the veracity of his confession remains a matter of historical debate.
+In 1870 Imai Nobuo, a former member of the Mimawarigumi confessed to a Military Judiciary Panel that he and other Mimawarigumi members, including Sasaki Tadasaburō had assassinated Sakamoto Ryōma in 1867, although the veracity of his confession remains a matter of historical debate.